 Skincare no-no #3: Lighten up dark spots with lemon juice

 Every time this ultra-damaging beauty advice gets published somewhere on the internet there’s a dermatologist silently screaming into a pillow.
 While lemons do contain vitamin C, something that does have the ability to lighten pigmentation, they’re also highly acidic.
 This can disrupt your skin’s natural barrier and lead to a myriad of problems.
 Worse yet, lemons also contain phototoxic compounds that, if they’re on your skin and you expose it to light, can actually give you pigmentation.
 How’s that for ironic?

-At Skin Renewal our doctors and therapists can recommend a host of proven pigmentation-inhibiting products and can recommend extremely effective Pigmentation & Sun damage solutions .
-These specially curated treatment packages range from a basic skin prep and peel to more complex multi-treatment options that involve laser and light.
+Pigmentation & Sun damage solutions include specially curated treatment packages range from a basic skin prep and peel to more complex multi-treatment options that involve laser and light.
 The one best suited to you will depend on the severity of your condition, but you can rest assured that not a single one of them makes use of lemons.

 Please, DIY skincare is a no-no if you don’t know what you are doing!